SystemsGenetics/KINC/docs/create_a_network.rst

 Step 3: Thresholding
 ````````````````````
-There are four ways KINC can determine a threhsold for a network: power-law, Random Matrix Theory (RMT), condition-specific and `ad hoc`.
+There are four ways KINC can determine a threshold for a network: power-law, Random Matrix Theory (RMT), condition-specific and `ad hoc`.
+RMT is the recommended approach for traditional networks.

 .. _rmt-reference-label: